OCamlverse/ocamlverse.github.io/content/subtleties_if_semicolon.md

 OCaml interpreted the semicolon before `print_string "done\n"` as sequencing it *within* the scope of the `let` expression, rather than after the entire `if`/`then`/`else`.
 As a result, `print_string "done\n"` only runs when the `else` clause is executed.

-Don't let the misleading indentation fool you.
+Misleading indentation, as in the example above, can make it difficult to see the problem.

 This behavior is really just a consequence of the normal (and useful) scoping rule for `let`.
 Here's an example in `utop`: